Start My Answer

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

 Although debt collection phone calls can be annoying, a ruined credit report is worse.
-AWA Collections knows that consumers will do anything to protect their credit scores.
+AWA Collections knows that consumers want to protect their credit scores.

-Who, though, is AWA Collections?
+But who is AWA Collections?
 And how do consumers feel about the company?
+Keep reading for answers to these questions and more.

 Adler Wallach Associates, Inc (AWA Collections) is a debt collection agency, operating since August 1993.
 It is a legitimate third-party debt collector.